HelloNatalia/licencjat-frontend/README.md

 ### Account 👩‍🌾

 Every user can register and log in.
 At "account" site are all informations about account.
-There is possibility to edit or delet account.
+There is possibility to edit or delete account.
 Here is also the place to create address.
 Thanks to that while for example creating announcement, the address can be typed in by only one click.
 Another advantage of this is showing right city next to the missing products in recipe, because many of the users can use for example VPN with changed real location.